The 1% Principle

 How to use your KS2 SATs results to improve school outcomes

 Did you know the full breakdown of your KS2 SATs results is available every year?
 The KS2 SATs give a validated indication of each of your students strengths and weaknesses and the results are made available every year by the DfE – broken down to performance in each individual question via analyse school performance.
 These are standardised assessments – marked independently – and so give a great overview of your school curriculum and how successfully it guided your Year 6 to achieve their potential.
-And yet, so many schools simply do not use this resource even though it is free!!
+Or more importantly, it can provide the keys to unlock your curriculum and raise attainment across your school for many years to come... and yet, so many schools simply do not use this resource even though it is free and easy to download!!
 But this is data from the past...
-We agree but by looking back at how your full Year 6 cohort performed, you may be able to see gaps that surely suggest more about how they were taught than it was the same error across all 30 students.
-By digging deeper into the results, you may be able to create A focus on...
+We agree but by looking back at how your full Year 6 cohort performed, you may be able to see gaps that surely suggest more about how they were...

 Read More